gitcodeuu/xai_articles/README.md

 # xai_articles

-A robust web scraping system for collecting news articles from Pakistani news sources (Dawn and APP) using Puppeteer in Docker.
+A robust, containerized data pipeline for scraping, cleaning, and transforming news articles from Pakistani news sources (Dawn and APP).

 ## Overview

-This project automates the collection of news articles from:
+This project provides a fully automated, two-stage pipeline using Docker Compose:
-- **Dawn.com** - Pakistan section articles
+1.  **Scraping**: A Node.js service using Puppeteer scrapes article data from Dawn.com and APP.com.pk.
-- **APP.com.pk** - Associated Press of Pakistan national section
+2.  **Cleaning**: A Python service cleans, normalizes, and enriches the raw JSON data into a structured format.

-The scraper runs in Docker with Chromium/Puppeteer for reliable, consistent scraping across different environments.
+The entire workflow is orchestrated with Docker Compose, ensuring consistency and reliability across different environments.

 ## Features

-- 🐳 **Dockerized Environment** - Consistent scraping across Windows, Mac, and Linux
+- 🐳 **Fully Containerized**: The entire scrape-and-clean pipeline runs in Docker.
-- 🚀 **Automated Pipeline** - One-command daily scraping with 4-step process
+- 🚀 **Automated Sequential Pipeline**: One command runs the scraping and cleaning steps in the correct order.
-- 📰 **Dual Source Support** - Scrapes both Dawn and APP news sources
+- 🐍 **Python Data Cleaning**: A dedicated Python service for robust data transformation and enrichment.
-- 🔄 **Auto-Retry Logic** - Refetches failed/empty articles automatically
+- 📰 **Dual Source Support**: Scrapes both Dawn and APP news sources.
-- 📊 **Progress Tracking** - Detailed logs and statistics for each scraping session
+- 🔄 **Delta Processing**: The cleaning script intelligently processes only new or updated articles, skipping work that has already been done.
-- 🛡️ **Error Handling** - Graceful handling of network failures and scraping errors
+- 🛡️ **Robust Error Handling**: Gracefully handles common scraping and data processing issues like empty files or bad JSON.
-- 💾 **Structured Storage** - Organized JSON files by date and source
+- 💾 **Structured Storage**: Raw and transformed data are stored in a clean, organized directory structure.

 ## Quick Start